adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - Updater for youtube-dl.

 ## Downloads
-### Installer.exe/Portable.zip

-#### Due to the nature of using a compiled batch file [some AVs will flag AYC](https://www.virustotal.com/gui/file/c6482317869cd0f8b4b65ed21012b1b947ddcfd71c814bb99abb7d8b902ac64f/detection) binary as malware.
-#### See Source and Building below to make your own binary if you are not comfortable.
+#### See Source and Building below to make your own binary if you are not comfortable with a batch file.
   - [Download from website](https://advanced-youtube-client-ayc.sourceforge.io)
   - [Download from releases](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases)

-Start AYClient.exe after installation, I'll add a full documentation soon.

 ## Source and Building

 ### Compiling
 AYC is compiled with [Bat-To-Exe-Converter](http://ipfs.io/ipfs/QmPBp7wBSC9GukPUcp7LXFCGXBvc2e45PUfWUbCJzuLG65).
 (Hosted on [IPFS](http://ipfs.io))

-1. Download AYClient.bat or AYClient-Portable.bat depending on your need.
+1. Download AYClient.bat.
 2. Open the file with notepad and replace all instances of AYClient.bat to AYClient.exe using the replace tool.
 3. Open the file in Bat To Exe Converter, you can add an icon if you want.
 4. Compile.